 String Length and Mass

-If you take an open string, the length of string able to freely vibrate extends the full scale length of the guitar e.g. from the nut to the saddle.
-We add tension to the string using the tuners until the string is tuned to the correct frequency.
-E.g. as shown in the table above, our open A string is an A2 note and completes 110 vibrations per second, or is otherwise known as 110.00Hz.
+Tension is increased or decreased, raising the pitch of the strings, using the tuners.
+The tuners are adjusted until the string is tuned to the correct frequency.
+For example, as shown in the table above, our open A string is an A2 note and completes 110 vibrations per second, otherwise known as 110.00Hz.

-If we then play a note at the 12 fret, we have shortened the length of the string that can vibrate to between the 12th fret and the saddle, reducing its mass and allowing it to vibrate at 220Hz, double the Hz of the open string.
+If we then play a note on the same string at the 12th fret, we have shortened the length of the string that can vibrate/ The length of string able to vibrate now is restricted to the length between the 12th fret and the saddle, which greatly reducing the strings mass, allowing it to vibrate at 220Hz, double the rate of the open string.

 This is also the case when comparing the 6 open strings and their different thicknesses and subsequent mass.
 This is why your high E string is a higher frequency than your low E string, despite both being tuned.

 The acoustic guitar is a sophisticated instrument, concerning how it produces sound and how its size, body shape, and materials used in the construction of the guitar influence the sound produced and how that sound is shaped to create music.

 Considering the earliest stringed instruments probably began appearing somewhere between 2500 and 3000 BC the guitar we know and love today has come a long way.
 And, while it might be difficult to imagine how the humble acoustic guitar could evolve further, thankfully skilled luthiers/acoustic engineers from iconic companies such as Taylor with its V class bracing system, and Martin with their new modern deluxe series featuring a bolt-on dovetail neck joint and two-way titanium truss rod, continue to push the development of the acoustic guitar onto even greater heights.